If you have answered yes to these questions, the beef cattle herd management method

 Herd Management Calculator.

-All scheme participants must submit project reports to the Clean Energy Regulator throughout the crediting period of their project.
+All scheme participants must submit project reports to the Clean Energy Regulator throughout the crediting period of their project, which is referred to as the ‘reporting period’.

-The time period reported on is called the reporting period.
-Scheme participants nominate when they will report on their project.
-For this method, a reporting period may be between 12 months and two years.
+Participants nominate when they will report on their project, which for this method, must be between 6 months and two years.

 Relevant section of the Rule:

-The scheme participant must monitor each animal in the herd to determine the inputs for the Herd Management calculator listed in
+The scheme participant must monitor each animal in the herd to determine the inputs for the Beef Herd Management Calculator listed in Part 5

 schedule 2 of the method.